Spiritual bypassing is a very persistent shadow of spirituality, manifesting in many forms, often without being acknowledged.ย

 /

-I appreciate the post, but now I’m worried.
 About a year ago, a loved one said that they believed my gender nonconformity has derived from something evil.
 I became fearful and paranoid.
 I started ruminating on whether or not they were right, and the prospect made me feel terrible, like I was dead inside.
 Eventually, all anxiety erupted into this painful feeling in my heart, and I developed stress headaches.
 Since then, I’ve been trying to disprove what was said to me.
 But I had a difficult time trying to find proof to debunk the “accusations.”
 As I kept going, I developed more insecurities; I processed everything and anything I heard as an attack on the integrity of my femme side, I started doubting every thought I’ve ever had, I became mildly desperate to the point of looking into suspicious religions and binging tarot readings, etc. My mind became divided.
 The pain I initially felt strangely turned into a calming/relieving sensation that rejected my femme side and other aspects of myself while welcoming other elements I usually wouldn’t subscribe to.
 Even my instincts seemed to have turned against me.
-I’ve become so tolerant of being in a constant conflict that… Read more »
+I’ve become so tolerant of being in a constant conflict that whenever it looks like I might escape from my torment, I feel uncomfortable, and I’m hit with a barrage of doubtsโforcing me back in.
+But after finally finding a way to cope with and possibly overcome this internal turmoil, now I’m worried that I’m spiritually bypassing.
+It would seriously stink if any of those thoughts I’ve resisted turned out to be true after almost a year of trying to disprove them, but I can’t lie to myself.
+Does any of this sound like spiritual bypassing?

 Thank you for sharing this information.
 Now that I know about spiritual bypassing I can say for sure that I have been doing this.
-I have been using “love and light” as a bandaid because the pain is a lot to bear.
-Thinking that I’m not good enough if I’m not perfect.
+I have been using โlove and lightโ as a bandaid because the pain is a lot to bear.
+Thinking that Iโm not good enough if Iโm not perfect.
 Slapping a smiley sticker onto all of my pain.
 I was even under the impression that spiritual people have to be perfect so thank you for pointing out the fact that they are not.
 That really helps me to feel better and accept the fact that NO ONE is perfect and we all have dark and light.
 I can not keep hiding from the darkness.
 I have to accept it as a part of life and learn to work on it!
 Now that I know about spiritual bypassing I can be more discerning and less ignorant to the truth.

 I have a lot of unbalance in my psyche.
 I get horrible thoughts and feel such shame.
 Then I go overboard into the light and think I can save the world.
 It really is a yin and yang mindset.
 This is an ongoing journey!
 Thank you for the material.